denisgomes/arachpyd/docs/index.rst

 **arackpy** is a simple but powerful web crawler and scraper.
 While it is good natured and respectful by default, it can be used to do evil.
 Remember with great power comes great responsibility.
 Some features of **arackpy** are:

     1. Concurrent page downloads using Python threads
     2. Support for robots.txt to prevent host server bottlenecking
     3. Different backends for additional capabilities such as:

         a.
 Anonymous scraping using proxies and tor.
         b.
-Dealing with JavaScript/AJAX requests and,
+Dealing with JavaScript/AJAX requests using selenium.

-Join us on the mailing list.
-Coming soon!

 Requirements
 ------------

-**arackpy** currently supports Python 2.7 and 3.6+ out of the box.
-Depending on the data you want to extract, **future** releases will require one or more of the dependencies below to be installed to support the various backends:
+**arackpy** currently supports Python 2.7 to 3.6+ out of the box.
+Depending on how you want to extract data, several other dependencies from the list below is required to be installed to support the various backends:

-* beautifulSoup and lxml
+    * lxml - for html parsing and url extraction
-* requests
+    * requests - for downloading html pages
-* pysocks
+    * pysocks - for making tor based connections
-* fake_useragent
+    * fake_useragent - for browser spoofing
-* selenium
+    * selenium and mechanize (coming soon!)

 Installation